 Until the most recent amendments, this definition did not exclude the use of the ‘gay panic’ Provocation defence.
 Provocation was also used in other controversial circumstances, such as where there was a ‘nagging wife’ or a perceived ‘insult to honour’.

-These uses of the Provocation defence have garnered considerable criticism in recent years as being discriminatory and not reflecting current societal values.
+These uses of the Provocation defence have been hugely criticized in recent years and considered discriminatory and not reflecting current societal values.
 Some legal experts even stated that it promotes a culture of ‘victim blaming’, and fails to hold perpetrators accountable for their actions.

 In light of this criticism, the Act has now been amended to include the following exception to the defence of Provocation (s304(2) of the Act):